saksham-chaturvedii/DEVSNEST-Frontend/README.md

 ---

 The projects are maintained in a "**Day-Wise**" manner, according to the Take-Home-Assignments given post each session.
-Hence, level the level of projects would also be ascending- Beginner to Advance Level. \
+Hence, the level of the projects would also be ascending- Beginner to Advance Level.

-You can take an idea from here to start your FrontEnd journey! 🙋🏽‍♂️
+You can take an idea for the projects to practice from here & start your FrontEnd journey as well! 🙋🏽‍♂️